-For an elegant, traditional look don't shy away from darker, traditional paint colours, or, if you aren’t ready to commit to the dark paint trend, try painting one wall to make a statement.
+For an elegant, traditional look, opt for darker, traditional paint colours, or, if you aren’t ready to commit to the dark paint trend, try painting one wall to make a statement.
 A warm colour scheme would be more fitting with the traditional design so if you are sticking religiously to the style, opt for warm neutrals, purples, reds and forest greens.
 Alternatively, bright whites and cool grey tones can create a simple clean backdrop for your more traditional furniture.

 5. Reclaim vintage furniture as living room storage

 Ensure that your living room storage solutions fit perfectly in a traditional space by salvaging vintage pieces.
 Maybe you fell hard for an ornate chest of drawers that doesn’t quite fit in your bedroom or inherited an old china cabinet – think of ways they can be incorporated into your living room as extra storage.
 A china cabinet could easily be repurposed as a display unit for books or DVDs and chest of drawers would make a fabulous sideboard.
-If your vintage finds don’t quite fit with the vibe you are going for, trying painting your furniture to better suit the aesthetic.
+If your vintage finds don’t quite fit with the vibe you are going for, try painting your furniture.

 6. Embrace traditional wallpaper

 Wallpaper is easy to apply and works well with most traditional decorating schemes.
 And you can really go to town with pattern and colour, provided the rest of the room is kept relatively neutral.

 We love the way the emerald green of the Atacama print wallpaper by Farrow & Ball contrasts with the natural tones of the furniture and flooring in this living room.

 For more ideas, check out our 10 statement living room wallpaper ideas.

 7. Create cottage charm with a botanical theme